jayarege/Wuvo100y/CODE_BIBLE.md

 - Use `/slash` commands for repeatable workflows.
 - Run tests locally before pushing.
 - Ask questions early and often.
-- Request current docs — don’t trust outdated memory.
+- Request current docs — don't trust outdated memory.
 - Use visual input for UI/UX debugging.
 - Refactor aggressively, but not blindly.
+- After completing changes, respond with ONLY the list of modified files.

 ---